You require to include the following paths to

 ; in case there is not meanwhile one, and then

 C:\Program Files\Git\bin\;C:\Program Files\Git\cmd\.
 Do not put a space between

 Close and re-open your console.

-Expand this path, and add it to PATH.
+Extend this path, and include it to